bernhard-42/vscode-jupyter-console/README.md

    **To start:** Click the status bar or use the editor menu and select "Start Console Terminals"

-Note: This setup uses the least screen footage.
-In cas the _Jupyter Console_ shoould be larger, you can increase the panel height (which will decrease the editor height), or use the VS Code features _Move Terminal into Editor Area_ or _Move Terminal into New Window_.
+**Note:** This setup uses the least screen footage.
+In case the _Jupyter Console_ shoould be larger, you can increase the panel height (which will decrease the editor height), or use the VS Code features _Move Terminal into Editor Area_ or _Move Terminal into New Window_.

 ![Relocate Termninals](images/relocate-terminal.png)